GlenFilson/strategy-starter/README.md

 ## Support

 Questions?
 Contact either society via the emails or social channels shared in the competition announcement.
-Please mention “Trading Bot Competition” in the subject line for faster routing.
+The quickest responses come through the Building Division WhatsApp channel—mention “Trading Bot Competition” so we can route your request fast.

 Good luck, and happy building!